An experimental symposium co-directed by Asad Raza & Prem Krishnamurthy

 The symposium is the culmination of two years of research and collaboration.
 It convenes artists, theorists, and organizers from all over the world as well as artworks and films.
 Participants include adrienne maree brown, Ambrose Nzams, Ayana Zaire Cotton, Black Techno Matters, Centre for Land Affairs, Cynthia Connolly, Ed Halter, Emily Verla Bovino, Fabiola Ching, Farrah Skeiky, Hope Ginsburg, Imka, Jonathan Yu, Leigh Ledare, Lenka Clayton & Phillip Andrew Lewis, Mayah Lovell, Mēlani N. Douglass, Michael Carter, Mindy Seu, Mojdeh Rezaeipour, Naoco Wowsugi, Nzinga Tull, Philippe Parreno, Renée Green, Richard D. Bartlett & Natalia Lombardo, Rob Rubba, Sarah Morris, Shawna Murray-Brown, Shiraz Abdullahi Gallab, Smoke & Tea, Stefanie Hessler, Suzie Flores, Tara Aura, Tiffany Sia, Tony Cokes, Valerie Wiseman, William Reid, and Yuma “Docta Yew” Bellomee.

-The symposium will take place at Eaton DC in downtown Washington, DC from Friday, March 31 through Sunday, April 2.
+The symposium took place at Eaton DC in downtown Washington, DC from Friday, March 31 through Sunday, April 2.

 For full event details, please visit: symposium.wpadc.org